🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Delta 8 THC is an analog of the better-known compound — delta 9 THC — the active ingredient in marijuana.

-Federal law states that cannabis-infused products for sale may not contain more than 0.3% delta 9 THC.
-However, it doesn’t clarify anything about its analogs delta 8 and delta 10 THC.
+Federal law states that cannabis-infused and hemp products for sale may not contain more than 0.3% delta 9 THC.
+However, it doesn’t clarify anything about its THC isomers like delta 8 and delta 10 THC.

 The law leaves these two other cannabinoids in the same legal category as CBD as long as they’re made from industrial hemp instead of marijuana.

-In this sort of legal greyness, it can be challenging to understand whether you’re allowed to purchase delta 8 THC or not.
+In the legal greyness of hemp derived cannabinoids, it can be challenging to understand whether you’re allowed to purchase delta 8 THC or not.

 In this article, we’ll inform you about the legal status of delta 8 in the state of Alaska and enlighten you on various aspects surrounding this mysterious and worthy cannabinoid.

-Despite all the improvements we’ve made in changing Alaska regulations to be more relaxed when it comes to cannabis, delta 8 is effectively prohibited in this northern US state.
+Despite all the improvements we’ve made in changing Alaska regulations to be more relaxed when it comes to cannabis and hemp derived products, delta 8 is effectively prohibited and listed in the state’s Controlled Substances Act as a Schedule IIIA Controlled Substance.

-- It had to contain no more than 0.3% delta 9 THC
+2. It had to contain no more than 0.3% total THC content

-Most US states followed the same language for their regulations regarding hemp, but a few states imposed their own changes that sought to outlaw analogs like delta 8 or delta 10 THC.
-Alaska is a perfect example of this.
+However, other states imposed their own changes that sought to outlaw hemp derived delta analogs like delta 8 or delta 10 THC.
+Alaska is a perfect example of this, as well as South Carolina and South Dakota.

 Do I Need A Medical Card in Alaska To Order Delta 8 THC?

-Even with a medical card, you’re not going to be able to buy delta 8 THC in the state of Alaska, and there are no medical dispensaries that currently even carry it.
+Even with a medical card, you’re not going to be able to buy delta 8 THC in the state of Alaska, and there are no licensed marijuana dispensaries that currently even carry it.

 Recreational Marijuana in Alaska